-Prerequisite: ITEC 2150; ITEC 2201
+Prerequisite: ITEC 2150; ITEC 2201 or ITEC 1201

-First course in a sequence that teaches students to use the software development life cycle including problem definition, systems analysis, requirements gathering, designing systems, development of systems, testing and implementation.
-Upon completion of this course students will be able to: (1) gather software requirements from the client and analyze them to create software specifications; (2) choose appropriate software development model based on software requirements; (3) create a software design by applying sound design principles and using modeling tools; (4) use design patterns to create a reusable design; (5) design and implement comprehensive test plans; (6) plan and track project development; (7) design user interfaces; (8) describe the major facets of the professional practice of software development, industry trends and ethical issues; (9) be able to collaboratively develop a simple system using object-oriented approach.
+Additional Requirement: Windows based laptop or Apple MacBook (see IT Laptop Program @ www.ggc.edu/itlaptop) First course in a sequence that teaches students to use the software development life cycle including problem definition, systems analysis, requirements gathering, designing systems, development of systems, testing and implementation.
+Upon completion of this course students will be able to: (1) gather software requirements from the client and analyze them to create software specifications; (2) choose appropriate software development model based on software requirements; (3) create a software design by applying sound design principles and using modeling tools; (4) use design patterns to create a reusable design; (5) design and implement comprehensive test plans; (6) plan and track project development; (7) design user interfaces; (8) describe the major facets of the professional practice of software development, industry trends and ethical issues; (9) be able to collaboratively develop a simple system using objectoriented approach.